prappleman/Note-Taker/README.md

 <img src="Develop/public/assets/images/NoteTaker.png" title="Note Taker image">

-* reference features section below for an in depth look of what Note Taker is capable of.
+* Reference the features section below for an in depth look of what Note Taker is capable of.

 ## Features